 If you’ve been injured, your focus should be on recovery and getting back on your feet.
 Wouldn’t it be a relief to know you could count on a trusted friend and advisor to passionately champion for you?
 Someone who’s got your best interests in mind?
 At Brandon J. Broderick, Attorney at Law, we believe in exceptional client care.
 To us, that means an experience free from legalese, hype, hassle, and intimidation.
 With us by your side, you can put the worries aside.

-With our 12-hour callback guarantee and long track record of success, you can count on us to work tirelessly for your quality of life.
+You can count on us to work tirelessly for your quality of life.
 We understand and can empathize that this is a uniquely challenging and difficult time in your life.
 We’ve helped people just like you move forward after sustaining an injury that was caused by a property owners negligence.

 When you hire a New Jersey premises liability lawyer from our team at Brandon J. Broderick, Attorney at Law you pay nothing upfront.
 We work on contingent fees that are only collected if we win your case.
 If we don’t win, you don’t pay.
 Contact us today and let us turn your setback into a comeback.

 For a free legal consultation with a compassionate premises liability lawyer serving New Jersey, call (877) 665-8408

 In this overview, find out about common types of premises liability cases, what to do if you've been injured, what your case may be worth, and proving your case.

 Brandon J. Broderick, New Jersey Premises Liability Lawyers, Turn Setbacks into Comebacks

 If you are injured on someone else’s property due to their negligence, trying to get compensation for your medical bills, lost wages and other damages can be complex.
 Many times more than one responsible party may be involved.
 Or, an insurance company is seeking a quick (and low) settlement.